Tar River

 The river was again affected by Hurricane Matthew in 2016.
 It crested as much as 24.5 ft above flood stage in some areas for up to 3 days.

 An endangered species, the Tar River Spinymussel, is found in limited areas of the Tar and Neuse River basins.

 Sound Rivers is an environmental organization dedicated to the protection of the Tar and Neuse watersheds that maintains fifteen camping platforms and campsites for recreation along the course of the Tar-Pamlico Water Trail.

+Human impacts

+Populations of aquatic species in the Tar River have decreased due to overfishing, river alterations, pollution, habitat loss, invasive species, land cover conversion, and climate change.
+The Neuse River Waterdog (Necturus lewisi) is a species of aquatic salamander only found in the Tar and Neuse River basins.
+Historical surveys suggest that the species occupied about 35% fewer sites in 2015 than 1980, and the US Fish and Wildlife Service listed the Neuse River Waterdog as threatened in 2021.
+The largest threat to the species is habitat degradation, but pollution, invasive species, concentrated animal feeding operations (CAFOs), land cover conversion, climate change, and dams have also been cited as factors of the population's decline.
+Increasing water temperatures in the Tar River, which threaten local species, have been attributed to "global change".
+Sites of the Tar River where freshwater mussels are found have reached temperatures that cause harm to the mussel larvae and juveniles in laboratory tests.
+Additionally, populations of River Herring (Blueback Herring [Alosa aestivalis] and Alewife [A. pseudoharengus]) have declined in the area because of habitat loss, overfishing, and river alterations.